angieEncoded/vftvk-Simple-Interest-Calculator/README.md

-# Final Prject for IBMCAD101EN
+# Final Project for IBMCAD101EN

 - The task was to code an interest calculator that looks like the reference images and has some basic functionality.
 - We were given a skeleton and instructed to follow the following rubric: